Great places to go for a day excursion

 Tarragona.
 For archeology-lovers, this side trip is a must.
 Roman walls, the ruins of what’s supposed to have been the largest Roman Forum outside of Italy, an interesting Circus, and best of all: an astonishingly well preserved amphitheater with a the remains of a church in its arena.
 And if that’s not enough, Tarragona also features an athmospheric old town with narrow alleys and a beautiful cathedral.
 Even more off the beaten path than Girona, but easily reachable by highway (1h15min) or train (the station is some 10min walk from the Old Town).
 I’m not aware of many tour companies arranging tours there – we do: either Tarragona-only on a half day, or Tarragona combined with another destination for a great full day excursion.

-But wait a minute: doesn’t everyone talk about the Costa Brava?
+AND BONUS!
+Doesn’t everyone talk about the Costa Brava?
 Aren’t there any day excursions from Barcelona?
-Share this post and we’ll tell you our honest opinion:

 Costa Brava.
 Costa Brava is the cliffy coastline between Blanes and the Empordà County, and it is famous for its rocky beaches and fishermen towns such as Tossa de Mar, Calella de Palafrugell and Palamós.
 Unfortunately, it is not easy to visit on your own unless you rent a car: only Blanes is accessible by train, but it doesn’t have the rocky landscapes you’ll see further away… There are buses that take you to the other towns, but it can be tricky to figure out their schedules and they don’t always leave you close to their beach areas.
 If you don’t want to rent a car, your only option is a taking a tour.
 However, for some reason many tour companies advertize their Girona & Dali Museum side trips “Costa Brava day trips”, when they never get you any close to the Mediterranean!
 That is totally confusing, when not plainly dishonest… If you are booking a Costa Brava tour make sure to check what sites are included in your itinerary and don’t hesitate to ask if you’ll be seeing the coast at all.
 While Tossa de Mar can be done as a half day, many of our guests prefer to go there just for lunch after visiting Girona.
 Calella, Palamós and other Costa Brava villages would require a full day, instead.